ydahal1/ydahal1/ReadMe.md

-‘Put the cat out’ … ‘I didn’t realize it was on fire
+A cannibal is someone who is fed up with people.

 [
-Sat Aug 22 00:17:22 UTC 2026
+Sun Aug 23 00:18:56 UTC 2026
  ]